Beatrice Van Ness

 Another of her paintings, Woman in Bathing Suit (1930), is a painting of a female figure in a landscape.
 It is the basis in the 1920s and 30s of the Boston School varying their compositions of American Impressionism by modernizing them in regards to design and attitude.
 Van Ness retained the outdoor, sunlit figure with a bright palette that was found in American Impressionism, with her friend and teacher Frank Benson for example, while decreasing descriptive detail, representational volume and the emotional engagement of the viewer in order to experiment more with design and color.
 The intense, brilliant, vibrating colors is matched by the simple structure of the large schematic shapes.
 This creates an effect of chromatic lushness, a mesh of yellows, blues, and purples that are jolted by the stripe of red wandering through the bottom of the canvas.

 The Beaver Country Day School has founded the Beatrice Van Ness Society in the painter's memory, and her papers are held by the Archives of American Art.
-A portrait by her of Bela Lyon Pratt is in the collection of the National Academy of Design; her work is also owned by the National Museum of Women in the Arts.
+A portrait by her of Bela Lyon Pratt is in the collection of the National Academy of Design.
+Van Ness's work is also owned by the National Museum of Women in the Arts which held a retrospective exhibition Beatrice Whitney Van Ness 1888-1981: The privilege of learning to paint from June 29 to August 2, 1987.